 Now, it’s time to put those new brand visuals and photos to work on your website.
 However, this doesn’t mean you should just log into your site and swap out your logos, colors, and images.
 Rebranding often requires redesigning your website with a fresh approach.
 In other words, a blank slate.

 The reason you want to redesign your website from scratch is that you may have made some significant shifts in your brand strategy.
-New messaging, offers, and positioning likely require at least some restructuring of your site.
-At minimum, you’ll need to refresh your website copy, ideally with the help of a professional copywriter.
+New messaging, offers and positioning likely require at least some restructuring of your site.
+At a minimum, you’ll need to refresh your website copy, ideally with the help of a professional copywriter.

 Also, if your old branding looks outdated, chances are that your website design is outdated as well.